• Skip to primary navigation

 Generally, they range from around 20 feet long to just over 40.
 Some Class C diesel motorhomes are fairly modest when it comes to amenities while others, especially the high-end Super C motorhomes, are pretty extreme in terms of comforts.

-A class c diesel motorhome is towing a jeep on the highway near the mountains.
+A c diesel motorhome is towing a jeep on the highway near the mountains.

 Gas vs. Diesel